WRITER AT WORK T-shirt from Mr Edit. Essential kit. Click on

 Links for writers

-agents and publishers.
+of literary agents and publishers.
 A must for any writer.

 Helpful resource for the creative community.
-Articles, links and
+Articles, links

 Writing Blog.
-Lots of useful posts on all aspects of
+Lots of useful posts on all aspects of writing,

-who wants to make a contribution.
+wants to make a contribution.
 Check it out.

 Plotting a novel